hindsightsoftware/atlassian-connect-play/README.md

 ### Make calls back to the host application

 Play comes with a [nice library to make HTTP requests][ws] to any host or URL.
 This module provides a shortcut to make HTTP requests back to the host application, using that same API.
-Simply start your calls with `Ap3#url` instead of `WS.url`.
+Simply start your calls with `Ap3#url` instead of `WS#url`.
 This gives you:

 * relative URL handling.
 Don't put absolute URLs, the helper knows about the current host application you're working with